janpetzold/az305-learning/README.md

 It is important to monitor both real and synthetic transactions to ensure that performance during real-world usage is acceptable.

-Proxy Placement Group (PPG): reduce latency between resources in a region
+Proxy Placement Group (PPG): reduce latency between resources in a region (VMs are located closely together).

 For internet delivery a CDN will help (also possible via FrontDoor)